caitobrien/HydroSurvDOYTEMP/README.md

 please rerun `install_github("caitobrien/HydroSurvDOYTEMP")` to see latest changes in the developmental version.
 If no changes have been made since last import, a warning will appear:
-`Skipping install of 'HydroSurvSizePred' from a github remote, the SHAX (XXXXXX) has not changed since last install.
+`Skipping install of 'HydroSurvDOYTEMP' from a github remote, the SHAX (XXXXXX) has not changed since last install.
 Use 'force = TRUE' to force installation` and you have the latest developmental version imported.
 Use `detach()` if not working properly and reinstall.